Which Covid insurance is right for traveling abroad?

 How much does a PCR test cost if you need one?

-TheWorld Health Organization, WHO, recommends following precautionary health measures in accordance with local instructions in each country.
-The “barrier gestures” must be maintained for many months to come.
+The World Health Organization (WHO) recommends following precautionary sanitary measures in line with local instructions in each country.
+The “barrier gestures” should be maintained for many months to come.

 Check the borders of countries reopening in the wake of the Coronavirus.

-Read the main news on the latestdevelopments in the global health situation following the Coronavirus outbreak.
+Read the main news on the latest developments in the global health situation following the Coronavirus outbreak.

 What does quarantine mean for Covid?